Citizen Police Academy

 - Information obtained from background investigation

-The maximum class size for the Citizen's Academy is 20.
-All accepted candidates will be contacted and provided more specific information regarding the Academy, including the location it will be held.
+The maximum class size for the Citizen Police Academy has generally been limited to 20 candidates.
+All accepted candidates will be contacted and provided more specific information regarding the Academy.
 The candidates must commit to attending all of the sessions.
-It is understood that emergencies will arise, but candidates must contact the Coordinator to inform her/him of the need to miss the session and the reason.
-Candidates will be advised that unexcused absences or too many absences will result in them being dropped from the Academy.
+It is understood that emergencies may arise, but candidates must contact the Coordinator to inform her/him of the need to miss the session and provide a reason.
+Unexcused or numerous absences may result in dismissal from the Academy.

 Any further questions can be directed to the Citizen Police Academy Coordinator.